-A big part of achieving that goal means getting little one comfortable in the softest baby pajamas that match the temperature and will keep baby cozy through the night.
+A big part of achieving that goal means getting little one comfortable in the softest baby pajamas that are appropriate for the temperature and will keep baby cozy through the night.

 We’re here to help with all the information you need: from fabrics to styles, to what to look for, we’ve got you covered with the best newborn and infant pajamas of 2022!

-Why are Pajamas a Staple for Baby’s Bardrobe?
+Why are Baby Pajamas a staple for baby’s wardrobe?